Note: The New Energy World Symposium will be postponed. Read more here (updated Feb 2019!).

-A radically new energy source—abundant, cheap, carbon-free and clean—may change the world.
-It promises Planet Earth clean water, zero-emission vehicles with unlimited mileage, a solution to the climate crisis and much more (read more below).
+A radically new energy source—abundant, cheap, carbon-free, compact and clean—may change the world.
+Called LENR, it promises Planet Earth clean water, zero-emission vehicles with unlimited mileage, a solution to the climate crisis and much more.

-At the New Energy World Symposium, holding its first session on June 21 in Stockholm, Sweden, high-profile speakers (see below) will address the disruptive implications that this energy source will have for industry, finance and society.
-UPDATE: Plans are now to hold a two-day event on June 21-22, with an option to attend only one day.
-More information will come.
+At the New Energy World Symposium, holding its first session on June 18-19, 2018, in Stockholm, Sweden, high-profile speakers will address the disruptive implications that these distributed energy sources will have for industry, financial systems, and society (preliminary program and abstracts here).

-PRE-REGISTER NOW to be among the first ever to prepare for the radical changes that energy disruption will bring, and to meet and network with other attendees that want to stay at the cutting edge of the world’s most advanced energy technology.
+REGISTER NOW to be among the first ever to prepare for the radical changes that energy disruption will bring, and to meet and network with other attendees that want to stay at the cutting edge of the world’s most advanced energy technology.

 Author, science and technology journalist and international speaker.
-Lewan has been senior staff writer at the Swedish technology weekly Ny Teknik for 15 years.
-In 2011 he was the only journalist in main stream media to report regularly on the new energy source and in his book An Impossible Invention he tells the story of what he saw and learnt behind the scenes.
+Lewan has been a senior staff writer at the Swedish technology weekly Ny Teknik for 15 years.
+In 2011 he was the only journalist in mainstream media to report regularly on the new energy source and in his book An Impossible Invention he tells the story of what he saw and learned behind the scenes.
 At the symposium, Lewan will be the moderator.
 He holds a MSc degree in Engineering Physics from the Royal Institute of Technology in Stockholm.
 (Photo: Juliana Wiklund).

-Serial entrepreneur and full-time LENR researcher with a background in the pharmaceuticals, advertising, adult education and finance industries, and also Managing Director of Green Child Imaging Solutions Pvt.
-Ltd. Greenyer holds a Bachelor of Engineering from Brunel University, London, UK, and he is co-founder of Martin Fleischmann Memorial Project, MFMP—an international group that aims at creating repeatable and conclusive experiments within LENR, building its work on open science where results and methods are published in real time on the Internet.
+Serial entrepreneur and full-time LENR researcher with a background in the pharmaceuticals, advertising, adult education, and finance industries.
+Greenyer holds a Bachelor of Engineering from Brunel University, London, UK, and he is a co-founder of Martin Fleischmann Memorial Project, MFMP—an international group that aims at creating repeatable and conclusive experiments within LENR, building its work on open science where results and methods are published in real time on the Internet.

 Research Affiliate at The Energy Institute, The University of Texas at Austin.
 Dr. Grimshaw currently works in energy policy, with emphasis on emerging energy technologies, particularly on cold fusion or LENR as a major potential source of energy.
 His policy work has covered both public support for LENR development and proactive planning for dealing with its disruptive impacts, both on the energy industry and on social systems that are closely tied to the energy infrastructure.

 Serial entrepreneur with a background in financial services and banking.
-Currently CEO of Loudwater Estate Ltd, an event centre in NW London, UK.
-Michell holds a BSc degree from Loughborough University (UK) in Chemistry and is the author of two books on decentralization, including Rossi’s eCat (2011).
+Currently CEO of Loudwater Estate Ltd, an event center in NW London, UK.
+Michell holds a BSc degree from Loughborough University (UK) in Chemistry and is the author of two books on decentralization, including Rossi’s E-Cat (2011).
 He is currently writing The decentralization of Finance.
-An early adopter of Bitcoin and a lecturer on crypto-currencies and decentralized finance, John is particularly interested in how decentralized energy systems such as the E-Cat can support the security of crypto-currencies so that a truly distributed global financial system can emerge.
+An early adopter of Bitcoin and a lecturer on crypto-currencies and decentralized finance, John is particularly interested in how decentralized energy systems such as LENR can support the security of crypto-currencies so that a truly distributed global financial system can emerge.

 Prof. Stephen Bannister